timescale/docs.timescale.com-content/getting-started/installation-ubuntu-ami.md

 database by following these [postgres instructions].
 Another possibility is using the operating system's `ubuntu` user and modifying the [pg_hba].

->:WARNING AMIs do not know what instance type you are using beforehand.
+>:WARNING: AMIs do not know what instance type you are using beforehand.
 Therefore the PostgreSQL configuration (postgresql.conf) that comes with our AMI uses the default settings, which are not optimal for most systems.
 See our [configuration] section for tips on optimally configuring postgresql.conf for your particular setup.

->:TIP These AMIs are made for EBS attached volumes.
+>:TIP: These AMIs are made for EBS attached volumes.
 This allows for snapshots, protection of data if the EC2 instance goes down, and dynamic IOPS configuration.
 You should choose an EC2 instance type that is optimized for EBS attached volumes.
 For information on choosing the right EBS optimized EC2 instance type, see the AWS [instance configuration page].